chief15092009/Elections-BC/Electoral Disciplinary Actions/hxllcatzz.md

 ----

+### 1. Initial Disqualification

-1. Nominee hxllcatzz was disqualified from public office for a period of twelve (12) months due to a violation of §61.
+1.1.
+The nominee, hxllcatzz, is hereby disqualified from holding public office for a period of twelve (12) months.

+1.2.
+The disqualification is issued pursuant to a violation of §61 of the Electoral Code.

+1.3.
+Section 61 states:
-2. Section 61 states, "An individual or organisation must not, **purport to nominate an individual for an election without authority to do so**."
+> "An individual or organisation must not purport to nominate an individual for an election without authority to do so."

-3. The nominee violated this section by nominating anonymouscoconut12 after they had already nominated themselves.
+1.4.
+The nominee violated §61 by submitting a nomination on behalf of "anonymouscoconut12" despite having already nominated himself.

+---

-### **APPEAL**
+### 2. Appeal

-4. The nominee appealed this decision.

-5. The nominee argued that: <br/>
-  a) The time he nominated himself was late (12am), and, <br/>
+2.1.
+The nominee submitted a formal appeal of the disqualification.

+2.2.
+The grounds of appeal were as follows: <br/>
+   a) That the nominee’s self-nomination occurred late (at 12:00 AM), and  <br/>
-  b) the electoral commission should have notified him of the false nomination.
+   b) That the Electoral Commission should have notified him of the invalid nomination.

-6. The Chief Electoral Officer rejected argument (a) on the basis that: <br/>
+2.3.
+The Chief Electoral Officer rejected argument (a) on the basis that: <br/>
-  a) The Electoral Commission was not at fault for the registration at the late hour, and that, <br/>
+   a) The Electoral Commission is not responsible for the timing of a nomination; and  <br/>
-  b) the nominee has sufficient time to correct their error (almost 23 hours).
+   b) The nominee had approximately 23 hours remaining to amend the invalid nomination.

-7. The Chief Electoral Officer rejected argument (b) on the basis that: <br/>
+2.4.
+The Chief Electoral Officer rejected argument (b) on the basis that: <br/>
-  a) The Electoral Commission was not at fault for the nomination being incorrect, and that, <br/>
+   a) The Electoral Commission is not responsible for identifying or notifying candidates of invalid nominations; and   <br/>
-  b) the nominee was not contacted by the commission because it may have been seen as special treatment or courtesy that was not extended to any other candidates.
+   b) Any such notification could have constituted special treatment not afforded to other nominees.

-8. This appeal was then **DENIED**.

-9. The nominee began to lash out at the Chief Electoral Officer, swearing and threatning their life.

-10. The nominee's disqualification was upgraded to last permanently.
+2.5.
+Accordingly, the appeal was **denied in full**.

+---

+### 3. Misconduct and Escalation

+3.1.
+Following the denial of the appeal, the nominee engaged in hostile and abusive conduct towards the Chief Electoral Officer.

+3.2.
+The nominee used profane language and issued threats against the life of the Officer.

+3.3.
+As a result of this serious misconduct, the disqualification period is hereby upgraded to a **permanent disqualification** from holding public office.

+---

+### 4. Final Order

-**Mr. Hxllcatz is hereby issued a permanent Disqualification from Public Office, this day, the 16th of April 2025.**
+**Mr. hxllcatzz is hereby issued a Permanent Disqualification from Public Office, effective this day, the 16th of April 2025.**